-If you want to offer customers great phone support, you'll need an effective call center software that supports your service team.
-Without software, customers will be left waiting on hold while agents struggle to answer queries.
+If you want to offer customers great phone support, you'll need an effective call center software that allows your service team to do their best work.
+Without this software, customers will wait on hold while agents struggle to answer queries.
 Supervisors won't be able to manage the chaos because they won't have any insight into call volume or trends.

 The best call center software routes calls to the right agents, provides employees with additional context, and helps management execute an omni-channel strategy.

 So, whether you're a team of ten or a few hundred, choosing the right tools to build your call center is critical.
-This post breaks down common features of call center software and the best call center software options available in 2019.
+This post breaks down common features of call center software and the best call center software options available this year.

 Call Center Software Features

-The best call center software depends on your team's specific needs.
+The best call center software for your team depends on your specific needs.
 Every tool has benefits and drawbacks depending on how you plan to use it.
-To understand which tool is right for your organization, draw up a list of desired features and then focus on your top choices.
+To understand which tool is right for you, draw up a list of desired features and then focus on your top choices.
 Below are a few features you might want to consider in your search.

 HubSpot found that a unified customer service experience reduces customer friction and increases front line efficiency.
-Ideally, incoming calls should be logged on your help desk which will allow agents to follow up via email.
-Additionally, this feature will let everyone else on your team see the context of previous customer interactions — regardless of the channel they took place on.
-This feature allows you to create a consistent customer experience no matter which channel the interaction begins on.
+Ideally, incoming calls should be logged on your help desk, which will allow agents to follow up via email.
+This feature will let everyone on your team see the context of previous customer interactions — regardless of the channel they took place on.
+As a result, you'll create a consistent customer experience no matter which channel the interaction begins on.

-But, when agents have more context about the customer who's calling, they can provide more effective help.
-They can quickly reference past interactions with the customer which prevents customers from having to repeat themselves.
+But when agents have more context about the customer who's calling, they can provide more effective support.
+They can quickly reference past interactions with the customer, which prevents customers from having to repeat themselves.
 Agents can look at trends in product usage and take steps to ensure the customer doesn't need to reach out again about the same issue.

 Many call center tools provide context through CTI (computer-telephony integration) pop-ups that identify a customer through their phone number and surface previous interactions through the browser.
 Understanding how the software you're evaluating logs calls and integrates with other systems (like your CRM) is critical to providing your agents with enough context to be helpful.

-Finally, a word of warning about call center pricing.
+Take a close look at the software's pricing per phone call or per use.
 Depending on how your chosen software assigns your phone numbers, you might be charged more than expected for each minute on the phone.
-Before committing to any new phone lines, make sure to confirm what's included in the package and how much each call and minute will cost.
+Before committing to any new phone lines, confirm what's included in the package and how much each call and minute will cost.

-Now that you know what to look for when evaluating call center software, let's take a look at the options available:
+Now that you know what to look for when evaluating call center software, let's take a look at the best options available.

-HubSpot's Help Desk Software, integrated with Aircall, is built on top of HubSpot's leading CRM and connected to its sales and marketing software.
-That means that no matter who the customer talks to, the front line agent has all the information they need to resolve the issue directly in front of them.
+HubSpot's help desk software, integrated with Aircall, is built on top of its leading CRM and connected to its sales and marketing software.
+That means no matter who the customer talks to, the front-line agent has all the information they need to resolve the issue directly in front of them.
 Placing this information into a single view helps employees deliver a superior customer experience.

-HubSpot's call center software features advanced automation tools and insightful reporting that helps your team consistently improve customer service.
-Service Hub includes a shared email inbox, live chat software, and self-service tools, all of which integrate seamlessly with Aircall for phone support — Aircall plans start at $30/user/month.
+HubSpot's call center software has advanced automation tools and insightful reporting that helps your team consistently improve customer service.
+Service Hub includes a shared email inbox, live chat software, and self-service tools, all of which integrate seamlessly with Aircall for phone support.
+Aircall plans start at $30/user/month.

 By combining HubSpot with Aircall's cloud-based phone system, businesses of all sizes can offer a delightful end-to-end customer experience across a variety of channels.